Effective Data Visualization

 The book comprises six complete sets of report templates for you to sketch in and plan your own reporting, and it includes full color qualitative and quantitative Chart Choosers.

 This must-have sketchbook helps readers realize mistakes, find solutions quickly, and report data by methods that keep audiences engaged and informed.

 Grab some resources I discuss in the book

 Presenting Data Effectively

 Presenting Data Effectively was so popular, it is now in a second edition.
-Order now.